nguyenbrandonm/CTF-Walkthroughs/HTB/Sea/Sea-Walkthrough.md

 ![](Screenshots/Pasted_image_20260108170248.png)

-If you have any familiarity with GitHub you know that this is a license that you can chose to include when creating a repository.
+If you have any familiarity with GitHub you know that this is a license that you can choose to include when creating a repository.
 This file indicates just that.
 It also shows us the GitHub user who owns this, "turboblack".
 Ideally during a fingerprint/enumeration phase of a test we could go to his GitHub and try to find out more about the bike theme.
-If you did go there you would do some in depth reading just to find the the bike theme and figure out that its a wonderCMS theme.
+If you did go there you would do some in depth reading just to find the the bike theme and figure out that its a WonderCMS theme.
 Then putting 2+2 together we have the version 3.2.0 from feroxbuster and then the CMS confirmation for the bikes theme.
 Do a quick google search from "WonderCMS 3.2.0 exploit github" and find the CVE below.

 # Exploitation
 So thanks to the machines description we know the proper CVE to look for and now we have a good idea what field is part of the attack vector.
 Next step is to search for the correct exploit.